AdmiralLag/Juicebox-web/DAY_02.md

 }
 ```

 Then work on `testDb`.
-You can use my final code:
+You can use my final code, or write your own tests.

 ```js
 async function testDB() {